 American Paradise

-American Paradise is a new project that reframes the history of the Hudson River School to give visibility to the many women who were affiliated with this iconic movement but who have been largely omitted from the canon.
-The title of the project–invoked critically–takes its name from American Paradise: The World of the Hudson River School, an exhibition catalog published in 1987 by the Met that perpetuates the mythology of the Hudson River School as being founded by, and exclusively comprised of, men.
+American Paradise reframes the history of the Hudson River School to give visibility to the many women who were affiliated with this iconic movement but who have been largely omitted from the canon.
+Invoked critically, this project’s title is borrowed from American Paradise: The World of the Hudson River School, a 1987 exhibition at the Metropolitan Museum of Art that perpetuates the mythology of the movement as being founded by–and comprised exclusively of–men.

 Read More